sondernextdoor/KernelEye/README.md

-Written a few years ago, not sure how much of a WIP it is
+Written a few years ago, not sure how much of a WIP it is.

+The user-mode code is well-commented.